 Both admission counselors and admission fellows conduct interviews and evaluate candidates.
-However, as most counselors will be scattered across the globe throughout the fall, visiting your high school and others in order to better learn about the background of our applicants, the majority of on-campus interviews will be conducted by the admission fellows.
+However, as most counselors will be traveling throughout the fall and visiting high schools to better learn about the background of our applicants, the majority of on-campus interviews will be conducted by the admission fellows.

 Admission fellows are current seniors who know the ins and outs of the Connecticut College academic experience and community best.
 Before you come, read this list of helpful interview tips created by our admission fellows.